joeyregawa/SOC-Automation-Project/SOC Automation Setup/Setup.md

 # **3. Install TheHive**

 TheHive Installation Workflow:
--Create TheHive Droplet
+ - Create TheHive Droplet
--Update and Upgrade the System
+ - Update and Upgrade the System
--Install Dependencies
+ - Install Dependencies
--Install Java
+ - Install Java
--Install Cassandra (Cassandra is database that used by TheHive for storing data.)
+ - Install Cassandra (Cassandra is database that used by TheHive for storing data.)
--Install Elasticsearch ( Elasticsearch is used by TheHive for indexing and searching data.)
+ - Install Elasti csearch ( Elasticsearch is used by TheHive for indexing and searching data.)
--Install TheHive
+ - Install TheHive

 ## **3.1.
 Create a Droplet on DigitalOcean and Choose the Operating System:**